A box of bananas weighing 40.0 N rests on a horizontal surface. T... | Channels for Pearson+

 A box of bananas weighing 40.0 N rests on a horizontal surface.
-The coefficient of static friction between the box and the surface is 0.40, and the coefficient of kinetic friction is 0.20. (a) If no horizontal force is applied to the box and the box is at rest, how large is the friction force exerted on it?
+The coefficient of static friction between the box and the surface is 0.40, and the coefficient of kinetic friction is 0.20. (b) What is the magnitude of the friction force if a monkey applies a horizontal force of 6.0 N to the box and the box is initially at rest?

 Verified Solution